 It was in that year that the partners signed a declaration recognizing all Bachelor’s and Master’s diplomas in the CLUSTER network.
 This declaration formed the basis for a European dual Master’s program – everyone taking the first year of their Master’s at one CLUSTER university and the second at another would receive a Master’s degree from both universities.
 Institutional agreements have been signed for a 5-year renewable, in the frame of “CLUSTER Dual Master Degree” programmes.

 “For me, it has always been important to discuss university matters in confidence.
 We met twice a year, talking about accreditation processes, the relationship with industry, the grants system, and the relationship between pre-university education and university education in the Netherlands.
 We tend to think that it is only the Netherlands that is affected by that, but it is just as relevant an issue in Stockholm.”
 Hans van Duijn

 “After the Treaty of Bologna, we knew more about everyone else’s education systems, although that tells us little about the substance of a title,” says Heinzel.
 “We therefore met to evaluate the quality aspects of the titles.”

 Ramon Wyss, the vice-president of the Royal Institute of Technology (KTH) in Stockholm, describes it as “a very powerful declaration”.
 “And it is very useful for, say, a Dutch student wishing to do his Master’s at a department somewhere else in Europe, where they may never have heard of Eindhoven.”

-Cluster aims to increase interaction with student bodies and student unions in coming meetings.
+CLUSTER aims to increase interaction with student bodies and student unions in upcoming meetings.
 Please contact the Secretary General for more information.

 - Témoignage de Xavier, étudiant international à L’ISAE-SUPAERO (Double degree student, UC Louvain)